The Friend Zone

 Dick sprang into action as soon as the light from the burning house touched his living room that night.
 He called 911 and then shot out into the freezing night.
 Crossing his yard, Dick sprinted to the front porch of the Cummings’ home; he knew that there were children in that house and could hear screaming and coughing from within.

 Dick could hear the children upstairs and ran toward them.
 With his arms still covering his face.
-He could make out an armchair, engulfed in flames and as he approached it, he tripped over something heavy on the floor and fell forward.
+He could make out an armchair through the smoke, engulfed in flames.
+As he approached it, he tripped over something heavy on the floor and fell forward.
 His face landed two feet away from the flaming chair and the blackened corpse within it, a look of frozen surprise on the charred skull.
 Tiny flames danced over the crisp skin, as black smoke rose from it in a vast plume like a mushroom cloud.
-Above the roar of the flames, Dick could hear pops and cracks as the fire sucked the moisture from the body, it’s head lilted to one side like a pirate ship that had run aground; it’s jaw slack and resting on its shoulder blade.
-The smell is something that Dick never forgot, and it lingered in his soul for all of his days.
+Above the roar of the flames, Dick could hear pops and cracks as the fire sucked the moisture from the body, its head lilted to one side like a pirate ship that had run aground; it’s jaw slack and resting on its shoulder blade.
+The smell is something that Dick never forgot, and although he’d seen horrors in Vietnam, this sight lingered in his soul for all of his days.

 Dick collected himself, and scrambled to his feet.
 There would be time for surprise and horror later.
 He looked down and saw that he’d tripped over a heavy cast iron skillet laying on the floor next to an empty metal Folgers’ coffee can.